-- 'Future of Gas' programme to consider future associated with climate change and scenarios and how we can support the delivery of the UK's hydrogen economy. - An established a work programme to ensure our business is hydrogen ready. - · Provision of safety and technical evidence forward the UK's hydrogen economy through innovation projects to demonstrate the viability of hydrogen. - · By connecting more sustainable sources of gas, such as biomethane, we are already providing consumers with more sustainable energy. - Reduction of our own carbon footprint, including replacement of iron gas pipes which reduces leakage, using electric vehicles and biomethane powered HGVs. - Extreme weather framework and flood threat analysis. - Alignment of Scope 1 & 2 emissions to the Carbon Trust Net zero route. - Working partnership with The Wildlife Trust to achieve the biodiversity benchmark. - · Working to achieve net habitat gain in areas associated with our activities. - Our Environmental Action Plan outlines a range of initiatives that we will deliver our commitments and targets on climate change and biodiversity loss protection.
+- 'Future of Gas' programme to consider future associated with climate change and scenarios and how we can support the delivery of the UK's hydrogen economy. - An established a work programme to ensure our business is hydrogen ready. - · Provision of safety and technical evidence forward the UK's hydrogen economy through innovation projects to demonstrate the viability of hydrogen, such as the proposed Hydrogen village. - By connecting more sustainable sources of gas, such as biomethane, we are already providing consumers with more sustainable energy. - Reduction of our own carbon footprint, including replacement of iron gas pipes which reduces leakage, using electric vehicles and biomethane powered HGVs. - · Extreme weather framework and flood threat - Alignment of Scope 1 & 2 emissions to the Carbon Trust net zero route. - · Working partnership with The Wildlife Trust to achieve the biodiversity benchmark. - · Working to achieve net habitat gain in areas associated with our activities. - Our Environmental Action Plan outlines a range of initiatives that we will deliver our commitments and targets on climate change and biodiversity loss protection.